 This guidance is for England

 For the purposes of imported feed and food controls, feed and food is classed as either a product of animal origin (POAO) or feed / food of non-animal origin (FNAO).
-There are different legislative controls for feed and food entering the UK, depending on whether it is coming from within the European Union (EU) or from a third country (that is, a non-EU country).
+There are different legislative controls for feed and food entering GB, depending on whether it is coming from the EU or outside it.
 Personal imports are subject to separate controls, no matter where they come from.

 Products of animal origin (POAO)